VzBoT3D/VzBoT-UserMods/edsped/Bowden_Adapter/readme.md

 I can't remember what length of screw was originally provided with the extruder but will need at least a 20mm long screw, I'm using 22mm.

-Print with top of adapter face down on print surface, supports shouldn't be needed.
+Print with top of adapter face down on print surface as oriented in the stl file, supports not needed.

 Files on printables...